edvin/tornadofx-guide/part1/11_Editing_Models_and_Validation.md

 ## Specific Property Subtypes \(IntegerProperty, BooleanProperty\)

-If you bind, for example, an `IntegerProperty`, the type of the facade property will look like `Property<Int>` but it is infact an `IntegerProperty` under the hood.
+If you bind, for example, an `IntegerProperty`, the type of the facade property will look like `Property<Int>` but it is in fact an `IntegerProperty` under the hood.
 If you need to access the special functions provided by `IntegerProperty`, you will have to cast the bind result:

 ```kotlin
 val age = bind(Person::ageProperty) as IntegerProperty
 ```

-Similarily, you can expose a read only property by specifying a read only type:
+Similarly, you can expose a read only property by specifying a read only type:

 ```kotlin
 val age = bind(Person::ageProperty) as ReadOnlyIntegerProperty